 After a couple of visits where a family match looks likely, a home check is arranged, followed by a sleep-over with the potential new family.
 If this is successful, for both the dog and family, then Starlight Barking’s Fiona arranges all the adoption paperwork.

 As with any new dog, the settling in period can have its challenges.
 It seems the worst experience for most rescues is separation anxiety.
 They’ve finally found someone to love them and even the quickest trip, by new owner, to the shop brings out all their insecurities to the point where they start wrecking the house.
-But Tony and Fiona are just a phone call away with helpful advice to get through any teething problems any rescue might have.
+But Fiona is just a phone call away with helpful advice to get through any teething problems any rescue might have.

 In June this year we went up to Manchester to visit some of our Greek rescues who’ve now found loving homes.